 Taxation is a personal matter and NASUWT cannot act on your behalf in this.

-Many members who did not receive their pay award until April 2023 and were taxed on this and on any back pay received in the 2023/24 tax year may believe that they have overpaid tax for the 2023/24 tax year, which has now ended.
+Many members who did not receive their pay award until April 2023 and were taxed on this and on any back pay received in the 2023/24 tax year may believe that they overpaid tax for the 2023/24 tax year.

-His Majesty’s Revenue and Customs (HMRC) advised earlier this year that it had written to a number of local authorities in Scotland regarding this matter.
+His Majesty’s Revenue and Customs (HMRC) advised that it had written to a number of local authorities in Scotland regarding this matter.

-All such local authorities that we have since contacted have advised that they have applied tax correctly and will not be making any adjustments for the 2023/24 tax year and go on to suggest that employees with any queries in this regard must contact HMRC directly.
+All such local authorities that we then contacted advised that they applied tax correctly and would not be making any adjustments for the 2023/24 tax year.
+They suggest that employees with any queries in this regard must contact HMRC direct.

 Have I overpaid tax?